majaturkalj/majaturkalj/README.md

 - 👋 Hi, I’m @majaturkalj
-- 👀 I’m interested in Python, especially Python applications for GIS in the areas of data manipulation and data visualisation.
-- 🌱 I’m currently learning Python.
-I have no programming background and at the moment I find it very challenging.
+- 👀 I’m interested in web GIS and Python.
+I am beginner and have no programming or web developing background.

 <!---